Apple TV app: First-party devices

-Non-Apple devices
+Third-party devices

 Apple announced in January 2019 that the TV app would be made available on non-Apple platforms for the first time.
-The decision to expand to other platforms was cited as part Apple's efforts to expand its service revenues by making video content available widely to the public.
+The decision to expand to other platforms was cited as part of Apple's efforts to expand its service revenues by making video content available widely to the public.

 It launched on Roku on October 15, 2019, on models with a 3800 model number or higher, and on the Roku TV platform.
 It became available on Amazon Fire TV on October 24, 2019, though limited to Fire TV devices released in 2016 or later, and on the Fire TV Edition platform.

 The app launched on Samsung TVs on their customized version of the Tizen OS platform on May 13, 2019.
 It became available on the LG webOS platform on February 3, 2020.
 It was added to the Vizio SmartCast platform on September 8, 2020.

 The app also launched on select 2020 Sony Bravia Android TV models on October 14, 2020.
 On December 16, 2020, Google announced that the Android TV version of the app would be widely made available to other devices running Android TV, beginning with the Chromecast with Google TV in early 2021.
 It became available on nearly all Android TV models and devices running on Android TV 8.0 on June 1, 2021.

 The app became available on the PlayStation 4 and PlayStation 5 in November 2020, as well as the Xbox One, and the Xbox Series X/S on November 10, 2020.

 The features available through the software on non-Apple devices are more limited than those on Apple devices, such as a lack of Dolby Atmos and Dolby Vision support, but additional updates have lessened the differences over time.

-Content sources
+Content

-Apple TV+

-TV is the portal for Apple's Apple TV+ service, featuring original content created for Apple.